 SportsBet Information And Facts

 SportsBet was the first-ever bookmaker granted a commercial licence in Australia all the way back in 1993.
-The company went from strength to strength in the following two decades, and in 2009 Paddy Power became majority owner.
+The company went from strength to strength in the following two decades, and in 2009 Paddy Power became the majority owner.
 The Irish giants have since merged with Betfair, and as of 2018, Paddy Power Betfair owns SportsBet Australia.
 SportsBet is licensed in the Northern Territory.

 SportsBet covers all of Australia’s favourite sports, with odds available on horse racing, AFL, NRL, cricket, soccer and golf.
 SportsBet also displays in-play betting odds, but to avail of the service, customers must phone their in-play bets in.
 You can keep an eye on the live odds via the website.
-SportsBet does not offer casino or poker products, and it is purely a sports betting site.
+They also offer sports betting bonuses and promotions, but you’ll first have to register to see them.